-SORA is a methodology to assess the risks involved in on standard drone operations.
+SORA is a methodology to assess the risks involved in standard drone operations.
 JARUS have opted to go for a holistic approach centred on the threats and harms that are associated with an out of operation situation.
 Such as, when a drone crashes.
-Or sight of a drone is lost when it is meant to be kept in line of sight.
+Or a drone goes out of visual-line-of-sight when it is meant to be kept in line of sight.

 Overview of the SORA Process

-There are twelve steps to the SORA process after you have checked to see if it is appropriate for your operation.
+There are 12 steps to the SORA process after you have checked to see if it is appropriate for your operation.
 The steps are: